 Orthoimages and displacements

-The 2007 and 2010 orthimages allow for a variety of qualitative and quantitative analyses.
-The diameter of the inner, fine-grained domain of the northern circle is about 1.8 m, about 1.6 m for the middle one, and about 1.5 m for the southern circle.
-Typical stone b-axes on the outer rings range from 1-3 cm, with both smaller and larger ones, though.
-The larger stones tend to be found at the foot of the inner slope of the outer rings, whereas the smaller ones dominate the ridge tops, which partially also are composed of finer, sandy material (Fig. 4).
-The material on the outer rings appears freshly exposed with no signs of stable surface conditions such as lichens or weathering.
+The 2007 and 2010 orthimages enable a variety of qualitative and quantitative analyses.
+The diameter of the inner, fine-grained domain of the northern circle is ~1.8 m, ~1.6 m for the middle one, and ~1.5 m for the southern circle.
+Typical stone diameters (b-axes) on the outer rings range from 1-3 cm, with both smaller and larger ones, though.
+The larger stones tend to be found at the foot of the inner slope of the outer rings, whereas the smaller ones dominate the ridge tops, where finer, sandy material is also exposed (Fig. 4).
+The material on the outer rings appears freshly exposed with no signs of stone stability on the surface such as lichens or weathering.
 The surface of the inner domains consists mainly of fines, with scattered stones of typical diameters around 1 cm.
-Accurate mapping of the delineation between inner circle fine domains and coarse stones of the outer rings does not reveal any systematic changes between 2007 and 2010.
-Local changes of this margin over the 3-year observational period are mainly governed by displacing or tipping stones.
+Accurate mapping of the boundary between inner circle fine domains and coarse stones of the outer rings does not reveal any systematic changes between 2007 and 2010.
+Local changes of this margin over the 3-year observational period are mainly governed by moving or tipping stones.

 The strikingly high success rate of image correlations over the inner circle parts points to a very coherent deformation over the 3-year observational period.
 This is confirmed by flickering the 2007 and 2010 orthoimages that also suggests a high visual coherence between both data sets.
 Maximum horizontal surface displacement rates reach 2 cm a-1 for the inner part of the northern circle, 1 cm a-1 for the middle circle, while only 3-4 mm a-1 for the southern circle (Fig. 6).
 Overall, for the inner parts of all three circles the point displacement is radial and outwards.
 For the northern and middle circles, velocity magnitudes increase away from the centre.
 The displacement field of the middle circle has one clear centre with zero displacements.
 Such a centre is less clear for the northern circle, which has, in contrast to the middle circle, two zones with highest elevations, separated by a crack.
 The displacements on the southern circle are too small to accurately identify the centre of the radial displacements.
-The centres of the radial displacement fields seem to not exactly coincide with the highest points of the inner parts of the circles, with horizontal offsets of around 20-30 cm between both.
+The centres of the radial displacement fields seem to not exactly coincide with the highest domains of the inner parts of the circles; they are horizontaly offset by about 20-30 cm.
 The inner part of the northern circle shows a less homogenous radial displacement field than the middle circle, with scattered zones of comparable high speeds.

-The ratio between speed (scaled to the range [0, 1]) and the sinus of surface slope is for large zones of the inner parts of the circles several times larger than for the ridge flanks, typically 2-3 times as large, up to 20 times for the western part of the northern circle.
+The ratio between speed (scaled to the range [0, 1]) and the surface slope is for large zones of the inner parts of the circles several times larger than for the ridge flanks, typically 2-3 times as large, up to 20 times for the western part of the northern circle.
 In other words, for a given slope the surface displacements are much larger in the inner parts of the circles than for the outer rings.

 The displacement field on the ridges is much less coherent than on the inner parts of the circles.
 Maximum horizontal speeds on the outer rings reach 1.5 - 2.5 cm a-1, roughly towards the direction of steepest descent.
 Speeds are smallest on the ridge tops (Fig. 6).